 Throughout the review, the sites of AWC’s competitors were also assessed, providing a benchmark comparison of performance and highlighting particular strengths and weaknesses.
 This identified existing points of differentiation that could be reinforced as well as effective elements that could be adopted by AWC to further enhance their site.

-The results of the review were delivered to the client as part of a comprehensive report detailing all findings in a clear and visual format.
-AWC were provided with a series of recommendations for improvement, covering both short- and longer-term next steps to enable them to begin implementing ‘quick wins’ while also creating a sustainable optimisation strategy based around iterative enhancements, regular reviews and user testing.
+The results of the review were delivered to the client as part of a comprehensive report detailing all findings in a clear and visual format along with recommendations for improvement, covering both short- and longer-term next steps to enable AWC to begin implementing ‘quick wins’ while creating a sustainable optimisation strategy based around iterative enhancements, regular reviews and user testing.
 Additionally, the report featured best practice tips for optimising the site’s IA and navigation for improved discoverability and ease-of-use, as well as high-level designs suggesting how the homepage may be refined.

-After the review the client was armed with the information they need to align their site with user motivations, requirements and behaviours, in order to maximise online conversions and so help drive increased returns for the organisation.
-Just two months after they implemented the quick win suggestions AWC had already seen significant results, including:
+Through the review the client has been armed with the information they need to ensure their site is aligned with user motivations, requirements and behaviours, in order to maximise online conversions and so help drive increased returns for the organisation.
+In the two months since they implemented the quick win suggestions AWC has already seen significant results, including:

 - Orders up 13%